home-assistant/home-assistant.io/source/_integrations/jewish_calendar.markdown

   - sensor
 ---

-The Jewish Calendar (`jewish_calendar`) integration displays a variety of information related to the Jewish Calendar as a variety of sensors.
+The Jewish Calendar (`jewish_calendar`) integration provides information related to the Jewish Calendar as a variety of sensors.

 {% include integrations/config_flow.md %}